bastillion-io/Bastillion/README.md

 Managing SSH Keys
 ------
-By default KeyBox will overwrite all values in the specified authorized_keys file for a system.
-You can disable key management by editing KeyBoxConfig.properties file and use KeyBox only as a bastion host.
-This file is located in the jetty/keybox/WEB-INF/classes directory. (or the src/main/resources directory if building from source)
+By default Bastillion will overwrite all values in the specified authorized_keys file for a system.
+You can disable key management by editing BastillionConfig.properties file and use Bastillion only as a bastion host.
+This file is located in the jetty/bastillion/WEB-INF/classes directory. (or the src/main/resources directory if building from source)

 	#set to false to disable key management.
-If false, the KeyBox public key will be appended to the authorized_keys file (instead of it being overwritten completely).
+If false, the Bastillion public key will be appended to the authorized_keys file (instead of it being overwritten completely).
 	keyManagementEnabled=false

 Also, the authorized_keys file is updated/refreshed periodically based on the relationships defined in the application.
-If key management is enabled the refresh interval can be specified in the KeyBoxConfig.properties file.
+If key management is enabled the refresh interval can be specified in the BastillionConfig.properties file.

 	#authorized_keys refresh interval in minutes (no refresh for <=0)
 	authKeysRefreshInterval=120

-By default KeyBox will generated and distribute the SSH keys managed by administrators while having them download the generated private.
+By default Bastillion will generated and distribute the SSH keys managed by administrators while having them download the generated private.
 This forces admins to use strong passphrases for keys that are set on systems.
 The private key is only available for download once and is not stored on the application side.
-To disable and allow administrators to set any public key edit the KeyBoxConfig.properties.
+To disable and allow administrators to set any public key edit the BastillionConfig.properties.

 	#set to true to generate keys when added/managed by users and enforce strong passphrases set to false to allow users to set their own public key
 	forceUserKeyGeneration=false

 Supplying a Custom SSH Key Pair
 ------
-KeyBox generates its own public/private SSH key upon initial startup for use when registering systems.
-You can specify a custom SSH key pair in the KeyBoxConfig.properties file.
+Bastillion generates its own public/private SSH key upon initial startup for use when registering systems.
+You can specify a custom SSH key pair in the BastillionConfig.properties file.

 For example: